parham-mosadeq/caching-in-front-end/README.md

 We welcome contributions!
 If you have articles or resources related to front-end caching that you'd like to add to this repository, please feel free to submit a pull request.

-## Stay Updated

-To stay informed about new additions to this repository, follow us on [Twitter/GitHub] (add your social media links).

 Thank you for exploring our collection of front-end caching resources.
 Happy coding!

 [article 1](https://medium.com/@gidi2904/caching-strategies-for-frontend-developers-boosting-website-performance-7ea2c1ff1532)\